 Taking care of your mental health is extremely important for college freshmen.
 Many freshmen struggle with homesickness from being away from home for the first time.
-Some also struggle with stress management while trying to balance their new college workload.
+Some also struggle with stress management while balancing their new college workload.
 UT Tyler provides great resources for mental health, including the Student Counseling Center and wellness programs.
-Some things you can do on your own for mental health are meditate, spend time outside, eat more plant-based foods, and exercise.
+Some things you can do on your own for mental health are meditating, spending time outside, eating more plant-based foods, and exercising.

 Tip 3: Practice a healthy diet and exercise routine.

-Getting on a UT Tyler meal plan is a great way to get access to healthy foods, especially if you live on campus.
-If you live in an apartment off campus, you’ll want to shop for healthy foods, including fruits, vegetables, and healthy sources of protein like lean meat and fish.
+Getting on a UT Tyler Meal Plan is a great way to access healthy foods, especially if you live on campus.
+If you live in an off-campus apartment, you’ll want to shop for healthy foods, including fruits, vegetables, and healthy sources of protein, like lean meat and fish.
 Everyone’s heard of the Freshman 15 — the 15 pounds students gain during their first year of college.
 But with a healthy diet and exercise, you won’t have to worry about it.
-You can look into fitness classes, intramural sports, or use the equipment at the UT Tyler Fitness Center.
+You can look into fitness classes and intramural sports or use the UT Tyler Fitness Center equipment.

 Tip 4: Get involved with a student club.

 One of the best pieces of advice for freshmen is to join a student club.
 Finding a group that fits your interests is a great way to make new friends and will provide you with a sense of community.
 There are dozens of groups to choose from.
 Check out the Student Life section of UT Tyler’s website for a full list of student organizations, clubs, and Greek life chapters.